ludwiktrammer/django-pluralize-pl/README.rst

 * If value is **1**, ``{{ value|pluralize_pl:"komentarz,komentarzy,komentarze" }}`` displays "komentarz".
 * If value is **2**, ``{{ value|pluralize_pl:"komentarz,komentarzy,komentarze" }}`` displays "komentarze".
 * If value is **5**, ``{{ value|pluralize_pl:"komentarz,komentarzy,komentarze" }}`` displays "komentarzy".

-Note that using the filter only makes sense if you do not utilize Django's translation system, which already has `built-in support for pluralization <https://docs.djangoproject.com/en/2.0/topics/i18n/translation/#pluralization>`_ based on grammar rules of the target language.